honolulufishing/Benders-decomposition-using-Matlab/README.md

 # Multi-cut-Generalized-Benders-decomposition-using-Matlab
 This is a matlab-based package to solve a large-scale linear or quadratic constrained convex programming problem using classical benders decomposition method, generalized and multi-cut benders decomposition methods.
 This matlab-based package is constructed with the MOSEK Aps 7.0 and CPLEX v12.7 using their MILP and SOCP solvers.
 Regarding the theory of multi-cut benders decomposition methods, please refer to our research work paper.
-Please kindly note that this matlab programming package is issued as our initial version, which full version will be updated soon.
+Please kindly note that this matlab programming package is issued as our initial version, after which full version will be updated soon.

 For a linear problem, we use the classical benders decomposition method (CBD) to solve this problem, which is cast as the following form: